Damien Dempsey: Film

 The Irish crime film Between the Canals featured Dempsey's debut performance as an actor.
 He played the fictional Dublin crime boss Paul Chambers.
 The film has been well received by critics; The Irish Times stated that the film "has all the raw, angry energy of the great man's roaring songs."
 The film was released in cinemas in March 2011.

 He appeared in the 2017 Irish crime film Cardboard Gangsters.

-His song, "St. Patrick's Day" was featured in the movie, "Patrick's Day" featuring Moe Dunford.
+His song "St. Patrick's Day" was featured in the 2014 movie Patrick's Day.

 Documentary

 A 2003 documentary, It's All Good: The Damien Dempsey Story, by independent filmmaker Dara McCluskey, followed Dempsey's career progression up to the release of Seize the Day.
 It was broadcast on Ireland's national television station RTÉ in 2004 and shown at film festivals in Ireland and in New York.

 Awards and nominations

 Nominated in four categories in the 2004 Irish Meteor Music Awards, Dempsey walked away with two, the only 2004 double winner.
 In 2006 and 2007, he added to his collection of Meteor Awards when he won Best Irish Male.
 He was also nominated in two categories in the Irish Meteor Awards 2008 and won "Best Folk/Traditional".